State Correctional Institution – Phoenix: Composition

 Many prisoners are two to a cell, and most cells have the dimensions 12 ft by 6 ft.
 Phoenix has 3,422 beds.

 It has inmates convicted of capital murder, many from the Philadelphia area and most of whom were sentenced to life imprisonment but with some under death sentences, housed in a dedicated section of the prison, called the "Capital Unit."
 That section is larger than the previous capital case section that was in Graterford.

-The PADOC stated that the prison hoped to move inmates with death sentences from SCI Greene, where most death row and capital murder inmates in Pennsylvania reside, to SCI Phoenix so that the prison system can more easily transport them to court proceedings.
+The PADOC stated that the prison hoped to move inmates with death sentences from SCI Greene, where most death row and capital murder inmates in Pennsylvania resided, to SCI Phoenix so that the prison system can more easily transport them to court proceedings.